divyanshu-tiwari001/Intro/README.md

 - 👋 Hi, I’m @d9955.
-My name is Divyanshu.
+My name is Divyanshu Tiwari.
 - 👀 I’m interested in = Gaming
 - 🌱 I’m currently learning = Coding
-- 💞️ I’m looking to collaborate on = Gaming software for free
+- 💞️ I’m looking to collaborate on = Any programming software for free
-- 📫 How to reach me = Just comment here
+- 📫 How to reach me = programmingwithdt@gmail.com

 <!---
 d9955/d9955 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.